JustinJoe/JustinJoe.github.io/readme.md

 ## Acknowledgments

-Thanks to Kevin Powell for sharing such an amazing tutorial for free.
+Thanks to Zuri Training for the free training and challenge.